polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 which other aspects of the protocol work very hard to uphold.
 Retrieving ID-Certs from a middleman introduces a new attack surface that must be mitigated.
 Consider the following example:

-:::+ example "Example attack abusing blind middleman trust"
+:::tip[Example attack abusing blind middleman trust]

 1. One of Alice's private identity keys is compromised.
 2. Malicious actor Eve logs onto a malicious Server X, which is controlled by Eve, impersonating